fable-compiler/fable-compiler.github.io/blog/Introducing-Femto.md

 ### Want to contribute?

 At this point, we have the most crucial features added to Femto but there are a couple more good first issues for those who want to contribute to Femto.
-Please take a look a the [issues](https://github.com/Zaid-Ajaj/Femto/issues) pages and feel free to send pull requests, they are very much appreciated and are always welcome!
+Please take a look at the [issues](https://github.com/Zaid-Ajaj/Femto/issues) pages and feel free to send pull requests, they are very much appreciated and are always welcome!